ddesantiag0/LABREPORT5/index.md

 ./biomed/1471-2091-3-17.txt:0
 ./biomed/1471-2091-3-18.txt:0
 ```

+In this examples it printed all the files that had the matching line of "tired" and how many occurences happened at the end in the files biomed.

 ### grep -h
 Show only the lines that match and hide the filenames.
 This is useful when already in a certain file and you dont want it to repeatively keep on printing along with the text that you know you're in.